OlekSt/Hit-the-Slopes/Testing.md

 Trips.html:
     -  User's avatar image per trip record is not visible.
     - User's name is not visible
+    - Deleting a trip triggers view distortion.
+Line of trips become blocks.

 Add_skiresort.html, skiresorts.html:
     - Issues with Materialize checkboxes for "spring/autumn/night skiing/glacier" info.
 Deleted the checkboxes for now.
 Using strings with "yes/no".
 If timing will allow, will add checkboxes at the end of the project.
     - Date field don't trigger calendar view date choice.

+Signing In:
+    - Wrong name should redirect to sign_in_page.html.
+It just flashes the message: Wrong name.
+Try again.
+Also shows the full menu, instead of just Sing-In & Sign-Up menu to be visible for unlogged users.

+Add_trip:
+    - Does not render trips.html, writes "Collection is not iterble" for {% for trip in trips %}, while a trip is added to the DB correctly